Narcocorrido: History

-Narcocorridos and their lyrical content
+Lyrical content

 Since music plays an important role and major influence in the narcoculture in Mexico, some songs have been tagged as "anthems" and banned from airplay in Mexico and parts of the United States.
 However, the banning has failed in Mexico because the music is still displayed and available on several radio stations in the United States, near the border with Mexico, which still reaches the northern Mexico audience, while another important point of narcocorrido distribution method has been the internet for listening and downloading.
 Pirated (bootleg) copies of this music are sold in the "tianguis" (outdoor and flea markets).

 Narcocorridos describe the lives of the poor, the destitute, and those who seek power through illegal means.
 Like hip-hop and rap music, the narcocorrido is heard by many Spanish speakers who vary in age, and is popular among people who are not associated with cartels or gangs.
-The genre is becoming mainstream in many Spanish-speaking countries in recent years, along with the emergence of Narco-subcultures and Drug consumption cultures; it is now entering countries like Guatemala, Honduras, Colombia, Peru and Bolivia, where the music is available on an everyday basis.
+The genre is becoming mainstream in many Spanish-speaking countries in recent years, along with the emergence of narco-subcultures and drug consumption cultures; it is now entering countries like Guatemala, Honduras, Colombia, Peru and Bolivia, where the music is available on an everyday basis.